BlockchainCommons/developer-web-site/_pages/tech/data-resilience/csr.md

 identification.
 Each authentication retrieves a share, and when sufficient shares have been retrieved, the seed is reconstructed.

-CSR is an apex applications that uses a variety of Blockchain Commons specifications.
+CSR is a capstone applications that uses a variety of Blockchain Commons specifications.

 * [**SSKR.**](/sskr/) Seeds are sharded with SSKR, which is a seed-sharding library that currently supports an expanded version of Shamir's Secret Sharing that allows for grouping of shares.
 * [**Envelope.**](/envelope/) SSKR shares of seeds are stored in Envelopes, which is a Smart Document format that allows for the storage of both the seed and related metadata and later allows the elision of some of that data if preferred by the holder.